Baldeva Ram Burdak

 From Jatland Wiki

-Chaudhary Baldeva Ram Burdak (1898 – 1968), a freedom fighter and social worker, played an important role in the abolition of Jagirs in Shekhawati region of Rajasthan.
+Chaudhary Baldeva Ram Burdak (1898 – 1968) (चौधरी बलदेवाराम बुरड़क), a freedom fighter and social worker, played an important role in the abolition of Jagirs in Shekhawati region of Rajasthan.
 He was born on Magh badi dashami samvat 1955 (1898 AD) in village Ghirania Bara, tehsil Laxmangarh, Sikar district, Rajasthan in the family of Kana Ram Burdak.
 His father died in his childhood.
-His elder brother Chaudhary Pema Ram Burdak was a headman of the village.
-Pema Ram was in favour of Jagirdars but Chaudhary Baldeva Ram was a strong opponent of Jahirdari system.
-Due to his ideological differences with elder brother he was asked to separate from the family.
-This did not divert him from his principles and he continued struggle against Jagirdars.

 Struggle against Jagirdari

-He used to do his agricultural work during daytime and did the work of awakening of Jats against Jagirdari during nights by moving from village to village.
-Their communication system was very secret.
-The villages being activated by him were Palthana, Gothra, Kudan, Bathot, and Banthod etc. He used to send messages to these villages in night and come back in morning.
+He used to do his agricultural work during daytime and did the work of awakening of Jats against Jagirdari system during nights by moving from village to village.
+The communication system adopted by him was very secret.
+The villages being activated by him were Palthana, Gothra, Kudan, Bathot, and Banthod.
+He used to send messages to these villages in night and come back to his home early in the morning.

 Preparations for Jat Prajapati Maha-Yagna